Putley Open Gardens the annual opening of Putley residents gardens to the public

 Putley villagers and others have made contributions in lieu.
 Their generosity is acknowledged with thanks.

-This annual event, now in its tenth year, gave visitors the opportunity to visit a variety of gardens.
+This annual event, now in its eleventh year, gave visitors the opportunity to visit a variety of gardens.
 Everything started and finished at Putley Parish Hall (HR8 2QN).
 There, visitors found carparking, tickets, bacon butties, teas and coffees, a light lunch, cakes, tombola, toilets and the all important plant stall.

 The gardens are adjacent to a 2 ½ mile car journey, with parking no more than 300 yards away.
 As walking is good for us, there are signed footpaths through orchards and pasture, providing you with the chance to enjoy apple blossom, wild flowers and wildlife in-between visiting lovingly tended gardens.
 Maps of the route are provided and the lanes are perfect for cyclists too.

-For 2024 several gardens opened, some created within the last few years, some tended by the same family for over 30 years.
+For 2025 several gardens opened, some created within the last few years, some tended by the same family for over 30 years.
 There are ponds, sculpture, topiary, wild flowers and wonderful views to behold – all with the owners on hand to help with your enjoyment.

 Included in the offering was the opportunity to visit Putley Church.
 There, in addition to the cared for churchyard, with burgeoning wild flowers and remarkable memorials, the Victorian vestments will be on display with the glory of the high church decoration of the area around the altar.